n6s/tmux-pylog/README.txt

 tmux helper:
 - `aiq setup-tmux` creates/uses session `ops`, pipes pane 0.0 of window 0 to ~/.cache/aiq/context.log (plain tee; use your own filters if desired), ensures an AI window at index 1, and attaches if you are not already inside tmux.
 - `aiq setup-tmux --fresh` additionally truncates the default context log and summary file for a clean slate.

+Filtering notes:
+- By default aiq filters each context file through ansi2txt | col -b into a sibling filtered-<name> and tails that.
+Missing filters fall back to raw files.
+Use --no-filter to skip filtering entirely.